TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

- # 👑 NET 5.0 and .NET Core Dynamic Service Registration 👑
+ # 👑 .NET/.NET Core Dynamic Service Registration 👑

 This is a NET 5.0 and .NET Core dynamic service registration library which enables you to register all your services into .NET 5.0 and .NET Core Dependency Injection container at once without exposing the service implementation.